RIPE-NCC/ripe-atlas-software-probe/INSTALL.rst

 -------------------------------

 The build process is performed using OpenWRT's build process.
-Currently only tested on OpenWRT 22.03.
+Currently compile tested on OpenWRT 22.03.
+OpenWRT 22.03 will be fully supported in an upcoming release.

 The package can be added to the build by adding the line:
 `src-git ripe-atlas git@github.com:RIPE-NCC/ripe-atlas-software-probe.git`